DisCoTec/discotec.github.io/2019/discorail.md

 The increasing importance of communication makes sources of uncertainty to be increasingly present in a railway control system: safety in presence of distribution, mobility, uncertainty is currently one of the research challenges in the domain.
 Cybersecurity is also another main issue induced by communication-based control schemes.

 The workshop intends to discuss these topics with experts from industry and academia that have addressed these aspects in research and development projects.
-The workshop will feature 20'-30' minutes presentations  of this kind (see preliminary program below), as well as a final discussion.
+The workshop will feature regular presentations and short 5' pitches (see the program in the [main conference program page](https://www.discotec.org/2019/programme), and the [abstracts page] (https://github.com/DisCoTec/discotec.github.io/blob/master/2019/DisCoRailAbstracts.pdf) ), as well as a final discussion.

-## Call for contributions
-We invite everyone else interested in these topics to actively participate to the discussion with a short presentation (5 minutes) describing own research activity.
-Please send the organizers a title and an abstract by the 10th of May to the organizers.
-The proposals will be selected basing on relevance and time availability.

-## Important dates
-* May 1st, abstract submission
-* June 17th, workshop
+The workshop will continue over a dinner place, for those who are willing to taste some Danish cuisine and are able to stay overnight after the workshop (see [registration](https://www.discotec.org/2019/#registration) for details)

 ## Publications
 We are currently studying the possibility to publish post-proceedings of the workshop as a special issue of a scientific journal or in a volume of Springer Lecture Notes in Computer Science.